Charge Ahead Colorado provides grant funding for community-based Level 2 (L2) and DC fast-charging

 Charge Ahead Colorado does not have preferred or qualified vendors though vendors must meet minimum Reporting Requirements as identified in Section VIII of the Application Guide.
 Vendors that have participated in CEO’s vendor training can be found on the CEO Vendor List.

-If you are a vendor that would like to be added to CEO’s trained vendor list, please fill out the CEO Vendor Agreement & Questionnaire.
+If you are a vendor that would like to be added to CEO’s trained vendor list and can meet the program's minimum Reporting Requirements per the Application Guide, please fill out the CEO Vendor Agreement & Questionnaire.

 Since its inception in 2013, the Charge Ahead Colorado grant program has made awards for more than 2,000 EV charging stations across the state.
 Historically, the program was jointly administered by the Regional Air Quality Council and the Colorado Energy Office.
 The program became solely administered by CEO in 2022.